A Curriculum that Inspires Excellence

 - is progressive, ensuring continuity from Reception to Year 6

-- provides a firm foundation for later learning and subject choice
+- provides a firm foundation for their educational journey and beyond

-- is relevant to our pupils and their surroundings
+- is relevant to all of our pupils and our community

 - is underpinned by outstanding teaching and supported by innovative technology